FrankLIKE/dco/README.md

 dco
 ====
-dco is a build tool, it can be built by DUB and Visual Studio .NET(such as VS 2010),which is based on D2 ,now D2.067b1.
+dco is a build tool, it can build any projects on Windows,especially DFL2,now based on D2.067b1.

 The latest features:
 ---